Long ago, the four ‘dere’ types lived together in peace and harmony… Until the ‘Himedere’ decided to attack.

 ‘Dere’ type = ‘How the character towards others’ + ‘dere’

 A new type of ‘dere’ has slowly been on the rise in the shadows unbeknownst to anyone.
 Creeping up in its popularity is the new character archetype, ‘Himedere’.

-These characters, whether actually royalty or not, do enjoy a status like royalty and characterized by stereotypical princess characteristics like looking down upon people, an obvious superiority complex, vanity and often mistreating the characters around them unfairly, taking them for granted.
+These characters, whether they are actually royalty or not, do enjoy a status like royalty and are characterized by stereotypical princess characteristics like looking down upon people, having an obvious superiority complex, being vain, and often mistreating the characters around them unfairly, taking them for granted.

 Conversely, they also want to be treated like Princesses by all of the characters around them including their love interest to further their illusion that they are fine the way they are.